-- 1 Either double-click the controller in the navigation tree, or right-click and select Configure in the list. - 2 Enter the Display Name. - 3 To add a control program to the list of possible .equipment files in i-Vu® Pro, do one of the following:
+- 1 In the i-Vu® Pro navigation tree, locate the controller you want to associate the equipment or control program with.
+Either double-click the controller or right-click and select Configure. - 2 Enter the Name. - 3 To add a control program to the list of possible .equipment files in i-Vu® Pro, do one of the following: